International Criminal Court investigation in Afghanistan

 The International Criminal Court investigation in Afghanistan or the Situation in Afghanistan is an ongoing investigation by the International Criminal Court (ICC) into war crimes and crimes against humanity that are alleged to have occurred during the war in Afghanistan since 1 May 2003, or in the case of United States Armed Forces and the CIA, war crimes committed in Afghanistan, Poland, Romania or Lithuania.
 On 5 March 2020, the investigation was authorised to officially begin.
+Warrants of arrest were requested by the Prosecutor against Hibatullah Akhundzada, Supreme Leader of Afghanistan, and Abdul Hakim Haqqani, Chief Justice of Afghanistan in January 2025.
+The warrants were issued by Pre-Trial Chamber II on 8 July 2025 for the crime of humanity of persecution on gender grounds under article 7(1)(h) of the Rome Statute.

 Investigation

 From 20 November 2017 to 31 January 2018, the ICC collected representations by victims in relation to their claims of crimes against humanity and war crimes committed by the Taliban and affiliated armed groups, war crimes by the Afghan National Security Forces, and war crimes committed in Afghanistan, Poland, Romania and Lithuania by United States Armed Forces and the United States Central Intelligence Agency (CIA).
 Information about allegations of crimes committed by other international military forces in Afghanistan was also sought.

 In 2019, the request by Fatou Bensouda, the ICC chief prosecutor, to open an investigation was rejected at the pretrial level on the grounds that the chance of a successful prosecution was low, much time had passed, Afghan and US authorities were uncooperative, and the investigation wouldn't "serve the interests of justice".
 On 5 March 2020, after an appeal against the decision, the investigation was authorised to proceed.
 Judge Piotr Hofmański stated that the court has jurisdiction, since Afghanistan is party to the Rome Statute, and that the preliminary examination showed "reasonable grounds to believe that war crimes had been committed in Afghanistan".